PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 Then assuming that someFile can be found via the normal Mops file lookup, the Apple event is sent to QuickEdit so that it will open the file.
-If the file can\'t be found, or QuickEdit isn\'t running, you\'ll get an error message.
+If the file can't be found, or QuickEdit isn't running, you'll get an error message.
 This works also on PPC/OS X.

 The Profiler {#the_profiler}